samalterman/symmer-magic/README.md

 1. Calculate stabilizer Renyi entropy for a QuantumState using both exact and numerical sampling methods

 ## Installation
-1. Download the package locally (either by running `pip install git+https:///github.com/samalterman/symmer-magic` or just downloading from this page)
-2. Activate whatever Python environment you want to use (either Conda or venv)
+From the Python environment you want to use for simulations (either Conda or venv) run `pip install git+https://github.com/samalterman/symmer-magic/`
-3. Navigate to the `symmer-magic` directory and run `pip install .`
+Alternatively, download the package locally, navigate to the symmer-magic root directory and run `pip install .`

 ## Citation
 For Symmer use, cite